-If you’re like most small business owners, you hire employees and independent contractors, have customers, work with vendors, lease property, and all kinds of other fun stuff involving contracts.
-If you want to use FairClaims you can either put an arbitration clause in your agreements (see http://FairClaims.com/clause) or simply invite the other side to use FairClaims if and when a dispute comes up.
-If they’re the plaintiff, that may work at least part of the time since they’re typically motivated to resolve things one way or another and who doesn’t like saving time by not having to go to court.
+If you’re like most small business owners, you hire employees and independent contractors, have customers, work with vendors, lease property, and much more involving contracts.
+If you want to use FairClaims you can either put an Arbitration clause in your agreements (see http://FairClaims.com/clause) or simply invite the other side to use FairClaims if and when a Dispute comes up.
+If they’re the plaintiff, that may work at least part of the time since they’re typically motivated to resolve things one way or another and this saves all parties time by not having to go to court.

 It can also be a helpful marketing tool to let customers and partners know you use FairClaims and that, therefore, you can both work out any dispute you might have very efficiently.

 Security deposit disputes represent a huge percentage of total small claims cases.
 Keep you and your staff out of court by adding an FairClaims Arbitration clause to your lease agreements so you can resolve them online.
 See http://FairClaims.com/clause.